nicolaschotard/stackyter/README.rst

   pip install --upgrade stackyter

-To install in a local directory, either add `--user` to install it in your home directory, or `-- prefix apath` to install it in a given path.
+To install in a local directory, either add `--user` to install it in your home directory, or `--prefix apath` to install it in a given path.